Shift of the Bose-Einstein condensation transition in the presence of a second atomic species: Two bosonic species

 Using Eq. \ref{eq: dens cond} in Eq. \ref{eq: delta tc 2esp int} allow us to find the shift in the critical temperature of species-1 when species-2 has some non-vanishing condensed fraction.
 The contribution of the thermal fraction in this shift continues to be given by Eq. \ref{eq: drift termico} for $\mu_2 = 0$.
 Now, our task resumes in obtaining the contribution related to the condensed part.
 For that, it is convenient to normalize the coordinates in the integral in terms of the Thomas-Fermi radius ($i\rightarrow i/R_{i,2}$) together with the use of spherical coordinates given in Eq. \ref{eq: substituiçãoint}.
 Then, the shift in the critical temperature due to the interaction with the second species, when $T_{c,2}^0<T_{c,1}^0$ is {

 }

 The previous expression can also be solved numerically considering a specific set of parameters defining the Bose-Bose mixture.
-Relevant to our purposes, we considered a mixture of sodium and potassium based on parameters found in \cite{gutierrez2021miscibility,schulze2018feshbach}, where potassium is defined as species-1 and sodium as species-2, with related scattering lengths $a_1=a_{12} = 10a_0$, and $a_2=54a_0$.
-In the Brazilian $^{23}$Na-$^{39}$K experiment \cite{castilho2017new}, the atoms are trapped by an optical dipole trap, with frequencies $\omega_1 = 2\pi \times 154$Hz and $\omega_2 = 2\pi \times 119$Hz near the critical point for the BEC transition of species-1.
-In our calculations, we fixed the number of atoms of species-1, $N_1=8\times 10^5~$atoms, and varied the number of atoms of species-2 from zero to $5\times10^6$.
-Fig.~\ref{fig: drift cond} shows the complete curve, Eqs.~\ref{eq: drift termico} and~\ref{eq:drift_cond}, for the shift in the critical temperature of species-1 due to the interaction with species-2 (blue line) in comparison with the intraspecies shift due to Eq.~\ref{eq: drift 11} (orange line).
+Relevant to our purposes, we considered a mixture of sodium and potassium based on parameters found in \cite{gutierrez2021miscibility,schulze2018feshbach}, where potassium is defined as species-1 and sodium as species-2, with related scattering length $a_2=54\,a_0$.
+The interest in such a mixture is mostly due to the $^{39}$K and $^{39}$K-$^{23}$Na Feshbach resonances existing at moderate magnetic fields ($B<300~$Gauss) that allow to change the sign of the interspecies scattering length as well as the miscibility of the system.
+In the Brazilian $^{23}$Na-$^{39}$K experiment \cite{castilho2017new}, the atoms are trapped by an optical dipole trap, with frequencies $\omega_1 = 2\pi \times \unit[154]{Hz}$ and $\omega_2 = 2\pi \times \unit[119]{Hz}$ near the critical point for the BEC transition of species-1.
+In our calculations, we fixed the number of atoms of species-1, $N_1=8\times 10^5~$atoms, and varied the number of atoms of species-2 from zero to $6N_1$ considering two different magnetic fields lying between the first two resonances of $^{39}$K. For $B = 108.8~$Gauss, $a_1 = 7.7a_0$ and $a_{12} = 19.3a_0$ are both positive giving rise to negative shifts $\delta T_{c,1}$.
+For $B = 132~$Gauss, $a_1 = 14.34a_0$ and $a_{12} = -26a_0$ and the interspecies shift becomes positive making the BEC at species-1 to appear earlier than for the single species case.
+Fig.~\ref{fig: drift cond} shows the complete curves, Eqs.~\ref{eq: drift termico} and~\ref{eq:drift_cond}, for the shift in the critical temperature of species-1 due to the interaction with species-2 (blue line for $B=108.8~$Gauss and orange line for $B = 132~$Gauss) in comparison with the intraspecies shift due to Eq.~\ref{eq: drift 11} for each case (dotted lines).
 The vertical dashed line indicates the condition for which $T_{c,2}^0=T_{c,1}^0$ representing the critical point of species-2.
+We compared our results with a full self-consistent Hartree-Fock model~\cite{pitaevskii2016bose} for which the thermal cloud of species-2 suffers a central depletion as a result of the interaction with its BEC fraction~\footnote{See Supplementary Material.}.
+The correction do the data of Fig.~\ref{fig: drift cond} is small at the critical point and it tends to the value of the shift due to the thermal part of Eq.~\ref{eq:drift_cond} as the BEC increases and the thermal cloud gets more and more depleted.
+So, for the most interesting case where species-2 exhibit a large condensed fraction, our simple equations may be corrected a posterior.